Dachshunds Make Great Service Dogs

 My granddaughter, Ellie, with my new hearing dog, Mater, who came from Janet Flick, owner of Flickennel Dachshunds, Westcliffe, Colorado.

-We have placed other dachshunds with veterans afflicted with PTSD, and two retired females went to a woman who suffers from epileptic seizures.
+At Flickennel, we have placed other dachshunds with veterans afflicted with PTSD, and two retired females went to a woman who suffers from epileptic seizures.
 If you have adopted one of our dogs and had a similar experience, we would love to hear from you!
 Please email us a little write-up we can post here, along with pictures of you and your Flickennel Dachshund!
 Thank you!